jindrichmynarz/dissertation/parts/methods.md

 If no matches are found:
 - Contracting authority can respecify the query contract.
+  - Such contract may be overspecified or merge unrelated goods or services that can be better awarded via multiple contracts.
 - Bidder can ask for recommendation for its competitors.
 -->